 We think this was the first anchor chain, or it was at least the first one to gain popularity and launch the whole category.
 So Metolius gets innovation respect for that.

 We only have minor dislikes.
 The stitching which makes it feel so burly, it also very stiff.
 It can feel a little awkward to handle at times.
 The fact it is not 100 percent nylon means it is a little less ideal to fall on.
 That said, you don't want to fall on a nylon sling either.
 These are not intended to fall on.
-Please read our anchor chain buying advice article to see when these are not appropriate to use.
+Please read our buying advice to see when these are not appropriate to use.